-In this Admissions Arrangement for 2022-2023, unless the context otherwise requires, the following expressions shall have the following meanings:
+In this Admissions Arrangement for 2024-2025, unless the context otherwise requires, the following expressions shall have the following meanings:

-- i 'The Romero Catholic Academy' means the Company named at the beginning of this Admissions Arrangement for 2022-2023 and includes all sites upon which the Company is undertaking, from time to time, being carried out.
-The Romero Catholic Academy includes; Corpus Christi, Good Shepherd, Sacred Heart, Blue Sky, SS Peter and Paul, St Gregory, St John Fisher, St Patrick, Cardinal Wiseman, Shared Services Team. - ii 'Romero Catholic Academy' means the Company responsible for the management of the Academy and, for all purposes, means the employer of staff at the Company. - iii 'Board' means the board of Directors of the Romero Catholic Academy. - iv 'Chair' means the Chair of the Board or the Chair of the Local Academy Committee of the Academy appointed from time to time, as appropriate. - v 'Clerk' means the Clerk to the Board or the Clerk to the Local Academy Committee of the Academy appointed from time to time, as appropriate. - vi 'Catholic Senior Executive Leader' means the person responsible for performance of all Academies and Staff within the Multi Academy Company and is accountable to the Board of Directors. - 'Companion' means a willing work colleague (not family member) not involved in the substance of the employee's performance issues under review by this Absence Policy, or an accredited representative of a trade union or other professional association of which the employee is a member, who should be available for the periods of time necessary to meet the timescales under this Capability Policy and Procedure. - viii 'Diocesan Schools Commission' means the education service provided by the diocese, which may also be known, or referred to, as the Birmingham Diocesan Education Service. - ix 'Local Academy Committee' means the governing body of the School. - x 'Academy Committee Representatives' means the governors appointed and elected to the Local Academy Committee of the School, from time to time. - xi 'Principal' means the substantive Principal, who is the person with overall responsibility for the day to day management of the school. - xii 'School' means the school or college within The Romero Catholic Academy and includes all sites upon which the school undertaking is, from time to time, being carried out. - xiii 'Shared Services Team' means the staff who work in the central team across the Company (e.g. HR/ Finance) - xiv 'Vice-Chair' means the Vice-Chair of the Governing Body elected from time to time.
+- i 'The Romero Catholic Academy' means the Company named at the beginning of this Admissions Arrangement for 2024-2025 - ii and includes all sites upon which the Company is undertaking, from time to time, being carried out.
+The Romero Catholic Academy includes; Corpus Christi, Good Shepherd, Sacred Heart, Blue Sky, SS Peter and Paul, St Gregory, St John Fisher, St Patrick, Cardinal Wiseman, Shared Services Team. - iii 'Romero Catholic Academy' means the Company responsible for the management of the Academy and, for all purposes, means the employer of staff at the Company. - iv 'Board' means the board of Directors of the Romero Catholic Academy. - v 'Chair' means the Chair of the Board or the Chair of the Local Academy Committee of the Academy appointed from time to time, as appropriate. - vi 'Clerk' means the Clerk to the Board or the Clerk to the Local Academy Committee of the Academy appointed from time to time, as appropriate. - vii 'Catholic Senior Executive Leader' means the person responsible for performance of all Academies and Staff within the Multi Academy Company and is accountable to the Board of Directors. - viii 'Diocesan Schools Commission' means the education service provided by the diocese, which may also be known, or referred to, as the Birmingham Diocesan Education Service. - ix 'Local Academy Committee' means the governing body of the School. - x 'Academy Committee Representatives' means the governors appointed and elected to the Local Academy Committee of the School, from time to time. - xi 'Principal' means the substantive Principal, who is the person with overall responsibility for the day to day management of the school. - xii 'School' means the school or college within The Romero Catholic Academy and includes all sites upon which the school undertaking is, from time to time, being carried out. - xiii 'Shared Services Team' means the staff who work in the central team across the Company (e.g. HR/ Finance) - xiv 'Vice-Chair' means the Vice-Chair of the Governing Body elected from time to time.